Yale Divinity School and Grace Initiative Global

 A Transformative Path

-As international and regional stakeholders intensify efforts to restore stability in Haiti, including the deployment of security operations to address armed violence, displacement patterns remain fluid and deeply gendered.
+As international and regional stakeholders intensify efforts to restore stability in Haiti, including the deployment of security operations to address armed violence, displacement patterns escalate, with violence being deeply gendered.
 Experience from comparable stabilization contexts indicates that enforcement measures—while necessary—can coincide with increased civilian displacement, often outpacing the development of adequate protection, justice, and accountability mechanisms.